Present Tense of German Verbs

 Max and Anna are not here.

-This quiz covers the present tense of German verbs, and will help you learn the verbs included in this lesson and how to conjugate them.
+This quiz covers the present tense of German verbs, and will help you learn the verbs included in this lesson as well as how to conjugate them.